 “Everyone at court wears rouge- it’s the fashion.”
 Hope took my shoulders and spun me around again.
 “Look at me.
 I’m wearing rouge.”

 I looked into Hope’s face again.
 His already pale skin now looked as pale as ice, and his lips were as red as blood.
-The exaggeration of his natural beauty send an odd thrill down my spine.
+The exaggeration of his natural beauty sent an odd thrill down my spine.

 “The rouge suits you better,” I said quietly.
 “Can’t I wash it off?”